 - For U.S. leveraged loans, ratings downgrades have started to pick up, and we expect ratings agencies to be quicker to downgrade than to upgrade credits going forward.
 Given that the loan market is of lower quality than in prior cycles-with sponsorowned low single-B loans comprising a large portion of the overall market and the expectation that the rising cost of capital will reduce free cash flow-we expect loan default rates to rise to 4-4.5% by year-end 2023. - While our outlook is tempered by recession risk and price volatility, we expect loans to post positive total returns of 6-6.5% in 2023, with any expected decline in prices to be offset by currently high, all-in current coupons of approximately 8.5% and a yield-to-maturity of nearly 10.0%. - Given our ongoing macro concerns, we favor public, BB and high single-B loans over sponsor-owned, low single-B and CCC loans as we expect those lower-quality loans to be most impacted by the more challenging fundamental backdrop.
-We believe that credit selection and deep, fundamental credit research/modeling is becoming increasingly important and that the avoidance of defaults will be the biggest driver of alpha over the next 12-24 months. - We remain cautious in the near-term on European High Yield and European Loans.
-Recession probabilities are on the rise again, in
+We believe that credit selection and deep, fundamental credit research/modeling is becoming increasingly important and that the avoidance of defaults will be the biggest driver of alpha over the next 12-24 months. - We remain cautious over the near term on European High Yield and European Loans given our base case scenario of a recession in

-- our view, against an increasingly complex backdrop.
-Persistently high inflation, banking system fragilities, and geopolitical challenges create a tough environment for consumers, corporates, and central bankers to navigate, and the probability of tightening credit conditions and an economic slowdown remain high in our view. - That said, we continue to look for signals to shift to a more risk-on stance.
-We remain nimble and would turn more constructive if the aforementioned headwinds subside, or more adequately price into the market if they persist.
-Yields are increasingly attractive on an absolute basis and spreads are currently above the historic average, unlocking value for investors with longer time horizons. - While an earnings recession and/or increased interest costs will erode fundamentals, we don't expect to see a material pickup in defaults over the next 12 months given the lack of near-term maturities, strong liquidity of issuers, and generally high quality of the market.
-However, we could see a pickup in defaults in 2024 and 2025, particularly among lower-rated loan issuers. - In terms of positioning, we are running slightly below market neutral levels of risk with elevated cash balances and reduced levels of risk in cyclical sectors, lower conviction credits, and credits that are sensitive to rising interest costs.
+- Europe and expect spreads to widen over the next three to six months.
+Inflation remains persistently high and the pace of normalization uncertain, while a re-escalation of the Russian/Ukraine war could further complicate the economic situation.
+That said, we expect to turn more constructive once these headwinds have been adequately priced by the market, with an expectation that loans will outperform bonds in 2023.
+While an earnings recession and/or increased interest costs can quickly erode fundamentals, we don't expect to see a pickup in defaults over the next 12 months given the lack of near-term maturities.
+However, we could see a pickup in defaults in 2024 and 2025, particularly among lower-rated loan issuers. - In terms of positioning, we are running below market neutral levels of risk with elevated cash balances and reduced levels of risk in cyclical sectors, lower conviction credits, and credits that are sensitive to rising interest costs.
 We are also opportunistically adding carefully selected credits that have dislocated from fair value and present compelling relative-value opportunities.
-Ultimately, we think active management and accurate credit selection will continue to be rewarded as volatility continues.
+Ultimately, we think active management and accurate credit selection will be rewarded as volatility continues.